williamxz/googleearthengine/README.md

 ## Things to know
 - Google Earth Engine has a limit of 3000 tasks at one time.
 Tasks exceeding that will not be processed.
+- Use Google Earth Engine Code Editor if you want to be able to visualize images before downloading them.
+- Use Google Earth Engine Code Editor to check the status of your exports (under the Tasks tab).
+You will be able to see if it ran into errors there as well.
+- Use Google Colab if you are exporting many images.
 - This code is for example only, it is not guranteed to work for your use case.
 Most likely, you will need to make modifications.
+- Use rclone on scdt.stanford.edu to transfer files from Google Drive to atlas.
+This will provide you with speeds around 100 MB/s.

 ## Prerequisites
 - Have a Google Earth Engine account.
 You will need to apply for access.
 This may take a day to be approved.
 Do this using your Stanford account, as you will need a lot of space on Google Drive.